crtclmmnt/crtclmmnt.github.io/offerings.md

   </div>
 </div>

-<p>Individual instruction is offered on a sliding scale of $40–$120 per session.
-I want this to be accessible, so please pay what feels sustainable for your circumstances.
+<p>Individual instruction is offered on a <strong>sliding scale of $40–$120 per session.</strong> I want this to be accessible, so please pay what feels sustainable for your circumstances.
 If this price range doesn't work for you, I can help connect you with other meditation resources or notify you when a free Meditation for Liberation workshop is being offered.</p>
-<p>Sessions are available in 40, 60, or 90 minute formats, both in-person (Bay Area) and online.</p>
+<p>Sessions are available in <strong>40, 60, or 90 minute</strong> formats, both <strong>in-person (Bay Area) and online.</strong></p>

 <br>